llmodelcitizen/container-multiplexer/README.md

 ### Applying Image Changes

 Image changes apply only to newly created containers.
 To move an instance to the new image, stop it, remove the stopped container with `cm rm N`, then start it again.
 The workspace remains unless you run `cm clean` while no container exists for that instance.

+Use `cm list` to see whether each instance is using the current local `cm:latest` image.
+The `Image` column shows `current`, `stale`, or `unknown`; `cm inspect N` prints the container and local image IDs plus creation dates when Docker can read them.

 ## SSH Keys